 - This is a good time of year to reach out to clients you haven’t talked to in a while, whether it’s a phone call or a holiday card.
 Establishing good client relationships is worth the effort.

 - Look over your client contract forms and see if anything has changed since they were last updated.
 Often, we change how we do things but don’t remember to update our client contracts.
 This could also help you to see where improvements can be made in your procedures.

 - Review your client list and see if you need to do any updates or whether there are renewals that are coming up.

 - Take a look at your licenses and permits to see when they need to be renewed.
 Calendar the renewal dates so that they are not forgotten.

 - Research whether there have been any changes during the last year in the rules and regulations that affect your services.
-Industry and trade publications, as well as your regulatory agency, is a good place to start.
+Industry and trade publications, as well as your regulatory agency, are a good place to start.